 1. What is HPTN 083?

-2. When and where will this study be done?
+2. When and where is this this study being done?

 3. What organizations are involved in this study?